Drop the Apple Sleeping Beauty and Pick Up CBD

 There are some new discoveries on the sleep front.

-They just discovered a part of the brain that's in charge for switching sleep on and off.
+They just discovered a part of the brain that's in charge of switching sleep on and off.

 Specific neurons deep in the thalamus to be exact.